DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 > [!abstract]+ **What If The Players Flee?**
 >
 > The players should have little time to attempt to conceal themselves before Strahd’s carriage comes into view.
-However, if the players attempt to flee the carriage into the woods, Strahd’s **dire wolves**—one for each player—emerge from the fog behind them and snarl, obstructing the players' escape.
+However, if the players attempt to flee the carriage into the woods, Strahd’s **dire wolves**—one for each player plus Ireena—emerge from the fog behind them and snarl, obstructing the players' escape.

 The carriage then comes to a stop.
 Read the following, modifying the text as necessary if Ireena isn’t present, and pausing briefly after each paragraph to allow the players a short opportunity to act or react: